Shanghai maglev train: Plans for a Maglev network in China

 Hans-Dieter Bott, vice president of Siemens that won the contract to build the rail link, stated that "Transrapid views the Shanghai line, where the ride will last just eight minutes, largely as a sales tool.
 This serves as a demonstration for China to show that this works and can be used for longer distances, such as Shanghai to Beijing".
-Later, however, the decision was eventually made to implement the Beijing–Shanghai high-speed railway with conventional high-speed technology.
+Later, however, the decision was made to implement the Beijing–Shanghai high-speed railway with conventional high-speed technology.
 Plans for a shorter maglev extension from Longyang Road to Hangzhou, the Shanghai–Hangzhou maglev line, have been suspended.

 Speculation that a line would be built from Shanghai to Beijing mounted in 2002.
 It would cover a distance of about 1300 km, at an estimated cost of £15.5bn.
 The chief executive of ThyssenKrupp, Dr Ekkehard Schulz said he was certain that not only Germany, but many countries would follow the Chinese example.
 The German government along with a selection of German companies sought to win more projects for their maglev technology, and highlighted that a train between Shanghai and the Chinese capital, Beijing remained a possibility.
 No projects have been revealed as of 2014.

+In 2023 and 2024, Guangzhou proposed the Beijing-Hong Kong-Macao and Shanghai-Shenzhen-Guangzhou maglev lines, The Shanghai-Shenzhen-Guangzhou line is planned to connect with Shanghai-Hangzhou line in Ningbo railway station.